0xPolygonHermez/code-examples/zkevm-nft-bridge-example/README.md

 Fill `.env` with your `MNEMONIC` or `PVTKEY` and `INFURA_PROJECT_ID` If you want to verify the contracts also fill in the `ETHERSCAN_API_KEY` and `ETHERSCAN_ZKEVM_API_KEY`

-> Deterministic deployment could be used to have the same address in both networks
+> Deterministic deployment is used to have the same address in both networks
-> Usually, this would be performed using a `create2` schema.
-For simplicity, it is used the same address/nonce in both networks to deploy the contract
+> This would be performed using a `create2` schema using this typical create2 factory https://etherscan.io/address/0x4e59b44847b379578588920ca78fbf26c0b4956c
+More info in the repo: https://github.com/Arachnid/deterministic-deployment-proxy/tree/master

 > Script will detect automatically the `bridgeAddress` to be used depending on the network

 To deploy use:`npm run deploy:nftBridge:${network}`

-As example for goerli/polygonZKEVMTestnet testnets:
+As example for `goerli`/`polygonZKEVMTestnet` testnets:
+This script will deploy on both networks the same contract using the deterministic deployment:
 ```
 npm run deploy:nftBridge:goerli
-npm run deploy:nftBridge:polygonZKEVMTestnet
 ```

-Once the deployment is finished, we will find the results on `${networkName}_output.json` Double check that both address should be the same.
+Once the deployment is finished, we will find the results on `NFTBridge_output_output.json`

 To verify contracts use `npm run verify:nftBridge:${network}`
 ```